abhisek-roy/onepageapp/README.md

 - Mark tasks as completed
 - Delete tasks
 - Filter tasks by category
+- Filter tasks by date (today, yesterday, this week, last week, this month, last month)
 - View task statistics in a dashboard

 ## Project Structure